stellar-deprecated/solar/README.md

 # Solar css framework

 Solar is a front-end css framework.
-It is developed for anybody to use with the [Interstellar Module System](https://github.com/stellar/interstellar/).
-It is also to be used by Stellar.org's web properties.
+It was originally developed for use with the [Stellar Interstellar Module System](https://github.com/stellar/interstellar/).
+It is currently mainly used on front-end projects by Stellar.org.

+This framework was designed to work in layers so that specific layers of the solar framework could be replaced with ease.

 ## Design philosophies/goals
 The `solar` css framework is: